cao1224/BTTAIStudio_Snowlfake1B_FA24/README.md

 **Label Engineering**: The label for this model was a precomputed risk score derived from the minimum haversine distance of each location to historical hurricane paths.
 This metric provides a straightforward way to quantify hurricane risk.

-**Second Model (Risk Prediction)**

-The second model development aimed to assess risk using a more comprehensive dataset with 223 features.
+**Second Model (Risk Prediction)**: The second model development aimed to assess risk using a more comprehensive dataset with 223 features.
 To prevent overfitting and improve predictive accuracy, we implemented a structured feature selection process and defined the **FEMA Risk Score (F_TOTAL)** as the prediction label.

 **Feature Selection Process:**
 1. **Correlation Matrix Analysis**: We calculated the correlation between features and the target variable, identifying the most influential predictors.
 Highly correlated features were prioritized for inclusion, while redundant or weakly correlated features were removed to avoid overfitting.